Labirintami/doc/docs/selection/api/refs/selection.md

-Selection Object API
 ---
-sidebar_label:
+sidebar_label: Selection Object API
-title:
+title: Selection Object API
 ---

 A set of APIs that allow you to work with the Selection object.
 Applicable to DataView, List, Tree.